mrksbnch/chck-imgs/README.md

 # Chck Imgs
-`chckImgs` is a lightweight (< 400 bytes gzipped) JavaScript plugin to check if one or multiple images are loaded.
+`chckImgs` is a lightweight (< 400 bytes gzipped) JavaScript function to check if one or multiple images are loaded.

 ## Install
 **NPM**